The short answer to "Can I Eat Chocolate with Diabetes?" is that it depends on the type of chocolate, with darker, lower-sugar types being better.

 The Effect of Chocolate on Blood Sugar Levels

-What does chocolate do to your blood sugar?
+What does chocolate do to your blood sugar? can diabetics have dark chocolate?
 Does it raise or lower it?
 High cocoa solids chocolate (100% types) is often thought of as a low glycemic food, meaning it does not cause a sharp spike in blood sugar.
 The fat and fiber in chocolate make it slow-digesting, so you don't get an instant spike.
 While sugar-sweetened dark chocolate is higher on the glycemic index than unsweetened chocolate, it's still generally lower than high-starch, low-fiber foods (i.e. sugar cookies).

 Is Sugar-Free Chocolate Good For Diabetics?

 Sugar-free chocolates are a way to get the fix without adding extra sugar to your diet.
-Sugar-free chocolates or diabetes-friendly chocolate are generally sweetened with calorie-free sugar options (i.e. stevia is our favorite).
+Sugar-free chocolates and diabetes-friendly chocolate are generally sweetened with calorie-free sugar options (i.e. stevia is our favorite).

 Most sugar-free chocolates are thought of as not too bad for diabetics because they likely have no impact on blood sugar levels.
 But some types of sugar-free chocolate contain artificial sweeteners that can possibly have adverse health effects (some have speculated that sucralose could be an issue but the research is not conclusive).

-Mostly, chocolate with cocoa solids above 95% do not cause too much issue with blood glucose levels (this is individual dependent and diet related - so test and ask your doctor), meaning diabetics could enjoy the occasional piece of dark chocolate without any problem but this still requires monitoring of blood glucose and proper medical consultation.
+Mostly, chocolate with cocoa solids above 95% do not cause too much issue with blood glucose levels (this is individual dependent and diet related - so test and ask your doctor), meaning dark chocolate good for diabetics, they could enjoy the occasional piece of dark chocolate without any problem but this still requires monitoring of blood glucose and proper medical consultation.

 The key is striking the right balance of carbs in a diabetics diet.
 People with diabetes should limit their sugar intake to their doctor’s recommendation.